-- equipment required: Horizontal overhead bar, at an adequate height so that the participants can hang from with arms fully extended and feet not touching the floor (see pull-up bars).
+equipment required: Horizontal overhead bar, at an adequate height so that the participants can hang from it with arms fully extended and feet not touching the floor (see pull-up bars).

-- scoring: The maximum number of correctly performed pull ups is recorded.
+scoring: The maximum number of correctly performed pull ups is recorded.
 Five points for every pull-up is awarded, and at least three are required to pass the test.
-See PFT for more information about scoring.
+See these pull-up test norms.

 - Grip changes are allowed during the exercises, as long as the Marines feet do not touch the bars or ground, and his hands do not touch the side bars of the pull-up bar.